» About MU at Ft. Bragg

 WHO CAN TAKE METHODIST UNIVERSITY ONLINE COURSES?

-Students who wish to enroll in Methodist University Online courses must either be previously accepted Methodist University at Night or Day students, or may apply as special students (Click here for additional information on special student status) or as incoming Day or Night students.
-Contact the MU at Night Admissions counselor, (910-630-7190), for more information.
+Students who wish to enroll in Methodist University Online courses must either be previously accepted Methodist University at Night or Day students, or may apply as special students (Click here for additional information on special student status) or as incoming Day or Night students. the MU at Night and Extended Learning Admissions office at (910) 630-7190 for additional information.

 AM I CUT OUT FOR ONLINE LEARNING?